chrisburnell/chrisburnell.com/src/posts/articles/2021-11-28-deep-dive-into-colour.md

 To start off, what are we working with—how do I manage and print colours at present?

-This is pretty well-documented (I hope) over on the [Bowhead page](/bowhead/) but in essence, I’m passing *Bowhead* something that looks like this for colours:
+This is pretty well-documented (I hope) on the [Bowhead page](/bowhead/) but in essence, I’m passing *Bowhead* something that looks like this for colours:

 ```scss
 $palette: (